 Green Valley's rolling hills, vineyards, and rural acreages create a different pest landscape than nearby urban Fairfield.
-Oak woodlands harbor rodents and spiders, grazing land supports ground squirrel colonies, and the area's relative seclusion means properties often develop significant pest populations before homeowners realize the extent.
+Oak woodlands harbor pests and spiders, grazing land supports entry pointing ant, spider, mouse, and rat activity, and the area's relative seclusion means properties often develop significant pest populations before homeowners realize the extent.

 Properties in the Green Valley corridor deal with pests driven by the natural landscape โ oak woodlands, seasonal creeks, grazing fields, and vineyards all contribute to the local pest ecology.

 Unlike suburban environments where development reduces habitat, Green Valley's oak woodlands and grasslands are thriving ecosystems.
 This means pest source populations are effectively unlimited โ treatment must create defended zones around structures rather than attempting area-wide elimination.
 The area's larger lot sizes and multiple outbuildings also mean more potential entry points and harborage areas per property.
-Seasonal patterns are pronounced: oak acorn years bring rodent booms, dry summers push wildlife toward irrigated gardens, and warm hillsides support large wasp populations.
+Seasonal patterns are pronounced: oak acorn years bring pest booms, dry summers push ant, spider, mouse, and rat activity toward irrigated gardens, and warm hillsides support large wasp populations.

 Serving Solano County with treatments designed for our unique climate and pest pressures.